How to properly mix the adhesive mixture for tile installation?

-One of the essential things for a successful and professional tile installation is the correct preparation of the adhesive mixture.
+Article with recommendations for proper mixing of adhesive mixtures for tile and grout installation.
+One of the essential things for a successful and professional tile installation is the proper preparation of the adhesive mixture.
 Knowing how to mix the adhesive correctly is important to achieve the strongest possible bond and therefore the long-term strength of the tiles on the substrate.
 Improperly mixed adhesive can cause problems during installation or even lead to loose tiles.
-In our article, we will explain a few key steps for preparing the right adhesive mixture and the reasons for them, regardless of the brand or type of adhesive used.
+In our article, we will explain a few key steps for preparing the right adhesive mixture and also the reasons for them, regardless of the brand or type of adhesive used.

 Before you start…

 For a better understanding of how cementitious adhesives work and what happens during their preparation, let’s explain a few basic facts from a chemical and microscopic point of view.
 Adhesives commonly consist of a few basic ingredients: sand, Portland cement, lime, and (usually) various chemically manufactured additives that help the adhesive mixture hold water for longer periods of time.
-These additives can also give the final product different properties such as flexibility, strength, faster setting time, etc. Most modern adhesives have at least one type of additive.
+These additives can also give the final product various properties such as flexibility, strength, faster setting time, etc. Most modern adhesives have at least one type of additive.

 Understanding how cement works in a mix and why mixing principles need to be followed at different stages is key to ensuring a successful outcome.
 Cement is activated by a process called hydration (quenching).
-Dry cement molecules are inert – they do nothing at all until they mix with water.
+Dry cement molecules are inert – they do nothing at all until they are mixed with water.
 As soon as water is added to the cement, the molecules use this water to form small crystals.
-The more water a molecule has available, the longer and thicker the crystals it will form.
+The more water a molecule has available, the longer and thicker the crystals will form.

 Technical equipment